 Animal welfare in FSC-certified forests

-In this video we present a groundbreaking study conducted by Utrecht University with the support of WWF and the Wildlife Conservation Society (WCS).
-Published on April 10, 2024 in the prestigious journal Nature, the research highlights the effectiveness of measures in FSC-certified forest concessions to protect wildlife.
+In this video, we present a groundbreaking study conducted by Utrecht University with the support of WWF and the Wildlife Conservation Society (WCS).
+Published in the prestigious journal Nature on April 10, 2024, the research highlights the effectiveness of wildlife conservation measures in FSC-certified forest concessions.

 Betterwood ” Video ” Animal welfare in FSC-certified forests